What To See In Oman: The 12 Sights That Will Make You Love It

 Tip: Jebel means mountain!

-Beautiful Open And Empty Spaces
+Beautiful Open and Empty Spaces

 Oman has beautiful open spaces that are perfect for wild campers.